wimdenherder/youtubetv/README.md

 # DEMO

 Check out the demo here: https://tv-3b1b9.web.app/
-It preloads youtube videos, so that you can immediately start watching and zapping through them.
+It preloads YouTube video's so that you can zap tiktok style: immediate playbacks!

 # YouTubeTV TikTok Style

-This react project preloads YouTube video's so that you can zap tiktok style: immediate playbacks!
 At the top of the screen you can click 'NEXT' or you can just let the program go through the list (every video five seconds).
 You can write a program like this in the `src/assets/` folder

 ```
 [